If you are looking to develop a killer blues guitar tone, you need to consider your guitar string gauges.

 On the other end of the spectrum, there are some notable blues guitarists who have used very heavy strings:

 - Modern guitarist Josh Smith uses .013s to .056s.
-And unlike Stevie Ray Vaughan, he doesn’t tune down to Eb and instead plays in standard pitch!
+Unlike Stevie Ray Vaughan, he doesn’t tune down to Eb and instead plays in standard pitch!

 Finally, there are a whole range of blues guitarists who have used mixed gauge strings.
 Some of the most notable are as follows:

 - B.B.
 King played a set of mixed gauge strings, which ran as follows: .010, .013, .017, .030, .044. .054.
 So he had his guitar set up with a medium/light gauge on his top strings and a heavy gauge on his bottom strings

 - Jimi Hendrix was quite unusual in that he played medium gauge strings on his treble strings, and then quite light gauges on his bass strings.
 His string gauges were as follows: .010, .013, .015, .026, .032 and .038.
 Duane Allman and Rory Gallagher also played the same gauge